Visa Traveler

 “I am aware that you have been refused a US visa and you do not declare this on your visa application form”

-UK Home Office may have information sharing with other countries.
+The UK Home Office may have information-sharing agreements with other countries.
 You must enter only true information and must disclose any previous visa refusals from any country, not just the UK.

 Pretty much all the information you provide is verifiable these days.
 Therefore, not disclosing your previous visa rejections can lead to your UK tourist visa refusal.